-Generation and crystallization of magmas; Crystallization of albite-anorthite, diopside-anorthite and diopside-wollastonite-silica systems; Bowen's Reaction Principle; Magmatic differentation and assimilation; Petrogenetic significance of the textures and structures of igneous rocks; Petrography and petrogenesis of granite, syenite, diorite, basic and ultrabasic groups, charnockite, anorthosite and alkaline rocks; Carbonatites; Deccan volcanic province.
+Generation and crystallisation of magmas.
+Crystallisation of albite-anorthite, diopside-anorthite and diopside-wollastonite-silica systems.
+Bowen's Reaction Principle; Magmatic differentiation and assimilation.
+Petrogenetic significance of the textures and structures of igneous rocks.
+Petrography and petrogenesis of granite, syenite, diorite, basic and ultrabasic groups, charnockite, anorthosite and alkaline rocks.
+Carbonatites.
+Deccan volcanic province.

-Types and agents of metamorphism; Metamorphic grades and zones; Phase rule; Facies of regional and contact metamorphism; ACF and AKF diagrams; Textures and structures of metamorphic rocks; Metamorphism of arenaceous, argillaceous and basic rocks; Minerals assemblages Retrograde metamorphism; Metasomatism and granitisation, migmatites, Granulite terrains of India.
+Types and agents of metamorphism.
+Metamorphic grades and zones; Phase rule.
+Facies of regional and contact metamorphism; ACF and AKF diagrams; Textures and structures of metamorphic rocks.
+Metamorphism of arenaceous, argillaceous and basic rocks; Minerals assemblages.
+Retrograde metamorphism; Metasomatism and granitisation, migmatites.
+Granulite terrains of India.

-3. Sedimentary Petrology:
+3. Sedimenary Petrology:

-Sediments and Sedimentary rocks: Processes of formation; digenesis and lithification; Clastic and non-clastic rocks-their classification, petrography and depositional environment; Sedimentary facies and provenance; Sedimentary structures and their significance; Heavy minerals and their significance; Sedimentary basins of India
+Sedimentas and Sedimentary rocks: Processes of formation; digenesis and lithification; Clastic and non-clastic rocks-their classification, petrography and depositional environment; Sedimentary facies and provenance.
+Sedimentary structures and their significance.
+Heavy minerals and their significance.
+Sedimentary basins of India.